zooshgroup/bitbucket-tools/packages/bitbucket-code-insights/README.md

 }
 ```

 Where data is an array of objects, each containing the title, type, and value fields.

+More details about this format can be found in the Bitbucket API official documentation [here](https://developer.atlassian.com/cloud/bitbucket/rest/api-group-reports/#api-repositories-workspace-repo-slug-commit-commit-reports-reportid-put).

 ## Example

+To use the `uploadReportToBitbucket` function in your project, you can access it like this:

 ```typescript
 import uploadReportToBitbucket from '@zooshdigital/bitbucket-code-insights';